gethop-dev/hop-documentation/docs/source/how-to/install-on-premises/main.rst

   - With the settings ``project -> profiles -> on-premises -> ssl-termination`` set to ``NGINX configuration file``
 - Persistence - SQL.

-Also do not forget to select ``On-premises`` as the deployment target.
+Also do not forget to select ``On-premises infrastructure`` as the deployment target.

 .. note::